-Tailgating is defined as parking in a designated location and setting up non-permanent facilities such as tables and chairs to consume food and beverages on campus.
+Tailgating is defined as parking in a College-designated location and setting up non-permanent facilities such as tables and chairs to consume food and beverages on campus.
 This is an opportunity for all members of the Bridgewater College community to gather during designated home football competitions in a fun, safe, festive, and inclusive environment.
 Bridgewater College, in conjunction with the Department of Athletics and Campus Police and Safety, encourages spectators to create a positive game-day atmosphere.

 In accordance with College policy and ABC regulations, tailgating with alcohol is only permitted in College-designated areas and only by persons who are 21 years of age or older.
 Bridgewater College prohibits the consumption or possession of alcoholic beverages by underage persons; nor does it sanction or permit the violation of federal, state, or local laws, or College policy.
 The possession and/or consumption of alcoholic beverages on Bridgewater College campus property is subject to federal and state law and all College policies and regulations.
 All members of the Bridgewater community and campus visitors are expected to obey all laws and regulations.

 The College allows tailgating with alcohol in Mapp Field or Alumni Gym Lot for home football games.
 College-sanctioned tailgating activities are only permitted on designated home football competition days from three hours prior to the kickoff to one hour following the conclusion of the competition (excluding evening competitions, in which case the tailgating area will close immediately following the conclusion of the competition).